 With the fading of Byzantine power, we encounter new strands in our story: the Crusader Knights of St John, who ruled the islands and added their own military stamp to them as they strove long and hard in a doomed struggle to maintain an increasingly-isolated Christian outpost in the east.
 The long Ottoman years followed, adding another layer with their own characteristic architecture and culture, fountain houses and baths.
 From the unexpected and singular traces of Italian occupation, we reach modern times and the captivating culture of today’s islanders.
 From the food, sounds and atmosphere of the welcoming tavernas, to the unique local craft of sponge-diving, you will come away feeling truly immersed in this varied archipelago’s many delights.

-Day 1: We embark on our gulet, 35 minutes from the airport, in the harbour of Kos, a traditional mooring-point for two-and-a-half millennia.
+Day 1: We embark on our gulet, about 40 minutes from Bodrum airport, in the town’s beautiful grand harbour.
 Welcome drink and dinner on board.

-Day 2: We begin our adventure by exploring the archaeological museum of Kos, a superb collection of sculpture, pottery and other finds, ranging from prehistory to the Roman era and serving as a perfect introduction to the archaeology of the region.
-We then set out for our first crossing, stopping at the Turkish resort of Turgutreis before continuing to the little-visited island of Leros, where we anchor in a picturesque bay.
+Day 2: After a morning cruise to Kos, we begin our adventure by exploring the archaeological museum of Kos, a superb collection of sculpture, pottery and other finds, ranging from prehistory to the Roman era and serving as a perfect introduction to the archaeology of the region.
+We then set out for our first long crossing to the little-visited island of Leros, where we anchor in a picturesque bay.

 Day 3: On Leros, we make our way to the formidable medieval Castle of Panteli, whose military history extends as recently as the tragic Dodecanese campaign of 1943.
 Its extensive medieval walls crown the heights of the former ancient acropolis as it sits high above a deep blue sea and overlooks a fascinating scenery of coves, bays, and a dense jumble of ornate mansions.
 Originally a Byzantine stronghold, it later became a major outpost of the Hospitaller Knights of St John, who greatly expanded it to ward off the threats of the fiercely-contested fourteenth century Aegean.
 From the castle we take a stroll around the Italian military town at Lakki, a unique planned outpost in a then-showpiece architectural style before making our way westwards to sacred Patmos, to anchor in a beautiful cove.